rainbowdashlabs/reputation-bot/docs/tos-privacy.md

 This list is without any guarantees for completeness or currency

-- Users in voice channels
+### Users in voice channels
+**Discord data:**
+`user id`, `guild id`

+**What:**
+We store the `user ids` of users which shared a voice channel in a guild recently.

+**Why:**
-  We do this to allow you to give users reputation which shared a voice channel with you recently.
+We do this to allow users to give users reputation which shared a voice channel with them recently.

+**Deletion:**
-  This data is deleted after 12 hours
+12 hours

-- Settings of your guild
-  The settings of your guild will be stored for the whole time the bot is on your guild.
-If you remove the bot your data will be deleted after 14 days.
+### Guild Settings
+**Discord data:**
+`guild id`, `channel id`, `role id`, `emote id`

+**What:**
+We store the guild id, together with the settings of the guild

+**Why:**
+`guild id`: The guild id is required to identify the guild the settings are saved for.
+`channel id`: The channels where reputation is allowed to be given.
+`role id`: The roles which users get assigned when reaching a reputation goal.
+`emote id`: The emotes which give reputation or should be added on reputation receival.

+**Deletion:**
+14 days after removal of the bot from the guild

-- Reputation data
+### Reputation Log

-  For each given reputation we store the id of the guild, channel, message, donor, receiver and a thank type This is done to allow logging and aggregating of the data for rankings.
+**Discord Data:**
+`guild id`, `channel id`, `message id`, `user id`

+**Why:**
+The reputation log is required to compute the total and rolling reputation amount of users.
+It contains one entry per given reputation.

+`guild id`, `channel id`, `message id`: This data is required to create jump links to the message which triggered a reputation donation.
+This is important for server owners or managers to keep track of the bot behaviour.
+`user id`: The user id of the receiver and donor.
+We require the donor to prevent the users from backthanking and to enforce the cooldown between users.
+The receiver is required to compile leaderboards.

+**Deletion:**
+Instantly after deletion of the message or the trigger which triggered the reputation donation.
-  This data will be deleted after 14 days if the bot is no longer on the guild.
+14 days after the receiver left the guild.
-  You personal data will be deleted 14 days after you left the server.
+14 days after the donor left the guild the donor id will be removed from the reputation entry.

-  Your received reputation will be deleted completely.
-Your user id will be removed from any given reputation.
-Given reputation will not be removed.
-- GDPR Data
+### GDPR data

-  When you request your data we will save your id, request time and the time we delivered the data to you.
-This data will be deleted after 90 days.
-We do this to keep track of delivered data and to find any errors or unfullfilled requests.
-We do this as well to verify that you received your data.
+**Discord Data:**
+`user id`

+**Why:**
+We save this data to keep track of data requests.

+`user id`: We save the id of the user who requested his data.
+This is required to track if the user received the data already and to facilitate some rate limit to avoid users requesting their data over and over again to overload our system.

+**Deletion:**
+90 days after the receiver received their data.

 ## Deleting or requesting your data